Kr1sNg/42cursus-get_next_line/README.md

 # get_next_line
-Reading a line from a file discriptor is way too tedious
+Reading a line from a file descriptor is way too tedious